dam_v008¶

 Determine the water balance error of the previous simulation run in million m³.

-\(Seconds \cdot 10^{-6} \cdot \sum_{t=t0}^{t1} \big( AdjustedPrecipitation_t - ActualEvaporation_t + Inflow_t - Outflow_t \big) + \big( WaterVolume_{t0}^k - WaterVolume_{t1}^k \big)\)
+calculates the balance error as follows:\(Seconds \cdot 10^{-6} \cdot \sum_{t=t0}^{t1} \big( AdjustedPrecipitation_t - ActualEvaporation_t + Inflow_t - Outflow_t \big) + \big( WaterVolume_{t0}^k - WaterVolume_{t1}^k \big)\)

 The returned error should always be in scale with numerical precision so that it does not affect the simulation results in any relevant manner.

-Pick the required initial conditions before starting the simulation run via property conditions.
-See the integration tests of the application model dam_v008 for some examples.
+Pick the required initial conditions before starting the simulation run via property

-class hydpy.models.dam_v008.AideSequences(master: Sequences, cls_fastaccess: Type[TypeFastAccess_co] | None = None, cymodel: CyModelProtocol | None = None)
+- class hydpy.models.dam_v008.AideSequences(master: Sequences, cls_fastaccess: Type[TypeFastAccess_co] | None = None, cymodel: CyModelProtocol | None = None)¶

-Bases: AideSequences
+Bases:

 Aide sequences of model dam_v008.

-The following classes are selected:
+- The following classes are selected:

-class hydpy.models.dam_v008.ControlParameters(master: Parameters, cls_fastaccess: Type[FastAccessParameter] | None = None, cymodel: CyModelProtocol | None = None)
+- class hydpy.models.dam_v008.ControlParameters(master: Parameters, cls_fastaccess: Type[FastAccessParameter] | None = None, cymodel: CyModelProtocol | None = None)¶

-Bases: SubParameters
+Bases:

 Control parameters of model dam_v008.